gioypi/penthy/README.md

 - [FFmpeg](https://ffmpeg.org/)

 ## Usage
+>**Update:** This project is not actively maintained.
+To use penthy, you will need to install old versions of python packages, which can be troublesome and time-consuming.

 You may use this code to evaluate your flac files with the pretrained model or train your own if you have access to truly lossless discography.
 - *neural_net.py* builds a dataset with flexible multiprocessing and trains a new model.
 - *trained.py* evaluates a single file.